2022 United States Senate election in North Carolina

-The 2022 United States Senate election in North Carolina was held on November 8, 2022 to elect a member of the United States Senate to represent the State of North Carolina.
+The 2022 United States Senate election in North Carolina was held on November 8, 2022, to elect a member of the United States Senate to represent the State of North Carolina.
+Republican Congressman Ted Budd won his first term in office, defeating Democratic nominee Cheri Beasley.
 Primary elections were scheduled for March 8, 2022, but were delayed by the North Carolina Supreme Court and rescheduled for May 17.

-Incumbent three-term Republican U.S. senator Richard Burr announced in 2016 that he would not seek reelection in 2022.
-Former Chief Justice of the North Carolina Supreme Court Cheri Beasley and U.S. Representative Ted Budd won the Democratic and Republican primaries, respectively.
+Incumbent three-term Republican U.S. Senator Richard Burr announced in 2016 that he would not seek reelection in 2022.
+Former chief justice of the North Carolina Supreme Court Cheri Beasley and U.S. Representative Ted Budd won the Democratic and Republican primaries, respectively.
 The race was considered competitive, with Budd narrowly leading in polls.
-Budd ultimately won with 50.5% of the vote to Beasley's 47.3% — a margin of 3.2%.
+Budd ultimately won with 50.5% of the vote to Beasley's 47.3%—a margin of 3.2%.

+Despite ultimately winning the election, Budd's performance marked the lowest share of the vote received by any Republican running for North Carolina's Class III Senate seat since 1998.

 Republican primary

 With Burr's retirement, this primary was expected to be very competitive.
 Former U.S. Representative Mark Walker was the first major candidate to announce his candidacy, on December 1, 2020.
 Walker opted to retire from the House and not run for reelection in 2020 because his district was made much more favorable to the Democratic Party after redistricting.
-Former President Donald Trump's daughter-in-law Lara Trump was widely speculated as a possible candidate for this seat.
+Former president Donald Trump's daughter-in-law Lara Trump was widely speculated as a possible candidate for this seat.
 She received encouragement and support from U.S. Senator Lindsey Graham and Kellyanne Conway, a former Trump White House official.
 Early opinion polls suggested she would perform well against other prospective candidates in the primary.
-On April 14, 2021, former Governor Pat McCrory announced his candidacy.
+On April 14, 2021, former governor Pat McCrory announced his candidacy.
 U.S. Representative Ted Budd announced his candidacy on April 28, 2021.

 Opinion polls taken during April 2021 showed McCrory with a wide lead over Walker and Budd.
 McCrory was aided by a high degree of name recognition because of his several statewide campaigns.

 On June 5, 2021, the North Carolina Republican Party held a convention in Greenville.
-At the convention, former President Trump announced that he was endorsing Budd for the U.S. Senate seat.
+At the convention, former president Trump announced that he was endorsing Budd for the U.S. Senate seat.
 Lara Trump announced that she would not be running, and joined her father-in-law in endorsing Budd.
 The former president also took a shot at McCrory, saying, "You can't pick people that have already lost two races, that do not stand for our values."
 McCrory lost both the 2008 and 2016 gubernatorial elections.
 Budd was reportedly unaware of Trump's intentions until 15 minutes before he took the stage.
 Both Walker and McCrory stated their intentions to stay in the race.